-Our Ghana Director, Edmund (Eddie) Pinto runs the Kumasi hub with technical support from Sam Edanake.
+Our main partner in Ghana, Edmund (Eddie) Pinto runs the Kumasi hub with technical support from Sam Edanake.

 Eddie is also the Head of IT for the ICCES and so well placed to lead our operations in Ghana.
 He is in regular contact with all the ICCES and passionate about supporting the education of disadvantaged students.

 - assessing ICCES / schools to ensure that they are ready to receive computers paying particular attention to the proposed room to be used as a computer lab, security and electricity supply

 - checking all the equipment that arrives from the UK to ensure it is in full working order before being deployed in ICCES / schools

 - organising transport to ICCES / schools and setting up the computer labs